 - Microdialysis sample run time of 10 minutes

 In the central nervous system, glutamate plays a key role as a neurotransmitter and can be a toxic factor for neurons.
-Here we introduce a concise procedure for the analysis of glutamate levels in biological samples such as, tissue homogenate, tissue/cell culture media, blood serum/plasma and microdialysate.
+Here we introduce a concise procedure for the analysis of glutamate levels in biological samples such as tissue homogenate, tissue/cell culture media, blood serum/plasma, and microdialysate.
 This is achieved by HPLC-ECD (DC mode) without sample derivatization.

 This new technique employs an online immobilized enzyme column (glutamate oxidase) positioned after the separation column.
 After the glutamate is separated from other biogenic compounds, it is oxidized by the enzyme column to hydrogen peroxide which can then be detected by the platinum working electrode when the electrochemical detector is set to the DC mode.
-The detection limit for this methodology is sample medium.
-Figure 1 illustrates the detection from brain tissue homogenate.
+The detection limit for this methodology is the sample medium.
+Figure 1 illustrates the detection of brain tissue homogenates.
 One chromatogram can be completed in 10 min.
 The enzyme column life is more than 6 months for microdialysis samples.

 - Microdialysis Samples